The BBSRC Executive is based in Swindon, Wiltshire. It is led by the Executive Chair to whom day-to-day responsibility is delegated from the Council.

 - Leading BBSRC’s bioeconomy strategy.

 Paul studied modern history at Oxford before gaining an MBA from London Business School.
-Before joining BBSRC he was Director of Regulation at the Human Fertilisation and Embryology Authority, and in 2000 he was a founding director of the Disability Rights Commission.
+Prior to joining BBSRC he was Director of Regulation at the Human Fertilisation and Embryology Authority, and in 2000 he was a founding director of the Disability Rights Commission.
 Paul also has considerable experience in the voluntary sector including strategic fundraising with The Prince's Trust and leading strategy for the British Red Cross Society.
-Prior to that Paul worked in the private sector for National Power PLC.
+Previously Paul worked in the private sector for National Power PLC.
 Paul is a Fellow of the Royal Society of Biology.

-As Chief Operating Officer, Paul's current responsibilities include
+As Chief Operating Office (Joint), Paul's current responsibilities include:

-- Lead for BBSRC’s relationship with its eight strategically funded institutes including the delivery of a £370+ million, long term funding programme
+- Lead for BBSRC’s relationship with its eight strategically funded institutes including the delivery of a £370m+ long term funding programme

-- BBSRC lead for Phase 2 of the £250+ million Pirbright Development Programme
+- BBSRC lead for Phase 2 of the £250m+ Pirbright Development Programme

 Previously Paul’s responsibilities have included: